pschool-in/curriculum/content/grammar/new-topics/article-4.md

 Use of "a/an"

 It's understood that "a" is used for words beginning with consonant sound while "an" is used before the nouns beginning with vowel sounds.
-But for certain words like univeristy, unicorn, European, union etc we use the article "a" as they sound as "you" i.e. they begin with a consonant sound and  not with vowel sound.
+But for certain words like univeristy, unicorn, European, union, etc we use the article "a" as they sound as "you" i.e. they begin with a consonant sound and not with vowel sound.

-Similarly for words like hour, honest, heir, MBA, FIR etc article "an" is used as they begin with vowel sound, even though they start with consonants.
+Similarly for words like hour, honest, heir, MBA, FIR, etc article "an" is used as they begin with a vowel sound, even though they start with consonants.

 Use of "the"

- "the" is also used for things like - the sun, the moon, the sky etc.
+ "the" is also used for things like - the sun, the moon, the sky, etc.

- "the" is also used for proper nouns like names of monuments, rivers, oceans etc.
+ "the" is also used for proper nouns like names of monuments, rivers, oceans, etc.

- "the" is also used for superlatives as: the strongest, the longest, the smallest etc.
+ "the" is also used for superlatives as the strongest, the longest, the smallest, etc.

- "the" is also used for number positions like: the first, the fifth, the second, the third etc.
+ "the" is also used for number positions like the first, the fifth, the second, the third, etc.

  Omission of Article or No article: